modern-sw/session6/material/lab6-a.md

 # Lab: Test-Driven Development (TDD) and Code Coverage with Jest

+> Please [push the source code to GitHub](./push-to-github.md) once you have completed the lab.

+---

 ## Objective
 In this lab, you will learn how to use Test-Driven Development (TDD) to implement a simple calculator in JavaScript.
 You will also learn how to measure and improve test coverage using Jest.